 If the scooter doesn’t start, you may need battery help.
 If your battery is old, it may have lost some capacity.
 And even if it is fully charged, it may run down before the scooter starts.
-It’s safe to jump start using the battery in your car, but make sure that you don’t have the car’s engine running.
-A car alternator can put out a lot more current then the battery and charging system of a scooter can take.
-If you don’t have a car to jump from, you may have to charge up the battery several times on a standard battery charger.
+It is not safe to jump start using the battery in your car.
+Be sure to use a 12 volt battery charger and check the instructions before charging.

 Don’t crank the engine for long periods at a time.
 Crank for a few seconds, then let things stand for a few seconds, then crank for a few seconds.
 The starter motor is not intended to be run continuously and if you do crank it continuously for a minute, it may overheat and possibly damage the wiring.

 If you drained the fuel and the carburetor, note that many fuel systems require a vacuum to open the fuel supply valve, so you may have to crank for a while to get fuel to flow into the carburetor and fill the bowl before it gets to the engine and the scooter can start.

 If you left fuel in the tank and in the carburetor, you may have two problems.
 The gas may be stale which will make it difficult to start.
 It may also have gummed up the carburetor which means you’ll have to take it apart and clean it.
 Make sure the jets are clean.